mvanthoor/rustic-book/src/back_matter/faq.md

     - No uninitialized variables... ever.
     - No memory leaks.
     - No race conditions.
-    - Multi-threading actually becomes fairly easy!
+    - Multi-threading becomes fairly easy!
 - No dependency problems: if you know and like any package manager (apt-get, yum, npm, pip), you'll love cargo.
 (However, if you hate all package managers, you'll hate this one too.)